 3. The length property belongs to which of the following objects?

-Explanation: The length property of the History object specifies the number of elements in the browsing history list, but for security reasons scripts are not allowed to access the stored URLs.
+Explanation: The length property of the History object specifies the number of elements in the browsing history list.
+The property returns at least 1, because the list includes the currently loaded page.

 4. What is the datatype of the go() method’s parameter?

 Explanation: The go() method takes an integer argument and can skip any number of pages forward and backward in the history list.